Jay4242/Strix/README.md

 - The overlay displays a grid with lines every 50 pixels, drawn in white.
 - Each grid cell is labeled with a unique 2-character ID (e.g., `a0`, `a1`, ..., `z9`, `aa`, `ab`, ...).
 - When the overlay is visible, you can type two alphanumeric characters to highlight the corresponding cell.
+- When a cell is highlighted, the mouse pointer is automatically moved to the center of that cell.
 - The grid is redrawn whenever the overlay window receives an expose event (e.g., when uncovered) or when a cell is highlighted.

 ## Usage